AngularJS 1.x Grid

 It is also usual to provide a styling theme to

 the grid.
-Five themes come with the grid,
+Three themes come with the grid,

 You must provide width and height to your grid.
 The grid is programmed to fill the width and height you give it.